19. Tael, mace, candareen

 3rd.
 The ( ) Ken-ho shroff-shop, of which the responsible person is ( ) Ching-Suy-tan, in Government employ.

-Thom gave the details of the duties as thus: “Duties will be received in pure Sycee silver 98 to 100 touch custom-house weight, with the addition of one tael two mace per hundred taels (1t.2m.p.
-100 T.), expenses for remelting, as at Canton; or if the duties be paid in foreign money, the said foreign money will be put through the crucible, and taken for just so much pure silver as it yields, with the addition of 1t.2m.p.100 taels for remelting as above.”2
+The calculation of duties was given as: “Duties will be received in pure Sycee silver 98 to 100 touch custom-house weight, with the addition of one tael two mace per hundred taels (1t.2m.p.
+100 T.), expenses for remelting, as at Canton; or if the duties be paid in foreign money, the said foreign money will be put through the crucible, and taken for just so much pure silver as it yields, with the addition of 1t.2m.p.100 taels for remelting as above.”

 (C: customer; S: shopkeeper)